QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/papyrus/index.md

 As a reminder:

 * ➡️ If a class implements/realizes an interface, then the head of the arrow is on the interface.
-* ➡️ If a class extends/generalize another class, then the head of the arrow is on other class.
+* ➡️ If a class extends/generalizes another class, then the head of the arrow is on the other class.

 #### Layout/Appearance